If you’re one of those individuals who love to get out on the road, are you keeping safety in mind each time?

 Whether your trips will be weekend getaways or crisscrossing the nation for a week or more, be safe.

-safe as can be.
+That means making sure your vehicle of choice is as safe as can be.
 Also practice safe driving habits of your own behind the wheel.

-From vehicle maintenance to safety technology, make sure you
+From vehicle maintenance to safety technology, make sure you are covered.

 Is Your Vehicle Safe Enough?